Yan Gomes Player Props: Cubs vs. Red Sox

-Saturday, Yan Gomes and the Chicago Cubs square off against the Boston Red Sox and James Paxton, with the first pitch at 2:20 PM ET.
+After going 1-for-4 in his most recent game, Yan Gomes and the Chicago Cubs face the Boston Red Sox (who will hand the ball to Kutter Crawford) at 2:20 PM ET on Sunday.

-In his most recent action (on July 9 against the Yankees) he went 1-for-1 with two RBI.

 Yan Gomes Game Info & Props vs. the Red Sox